rahildoshi97/pymatlib/README.md

 - [Design Philosophy](docs/explanation/design_philosophy.md)

 ## 🤝 Contributing
 Contributions are welcome!
-Please follow these steps:
-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request
+Please see our [Contributing Guide](CONTRIBUTING.md) for details on how to get started.

 ## 🐛 Known Limitations
 - **Piecewise Inverter**: Currently supports only linear piecewise functions